 Reviews You Can Rely On

-We tested 18 top backpacking tents from Big Agnes, REI, Nemo, Hilleberg, and others to find the best models for your next adventure.
+We put 20 top backpacking tents to the test from brands like Big Agnes, Nemo, Hilleberg, and others to find the best models.

 gearlab tested logo

-Our favorite two-person backpacking tent is the SlingFin Portal 2 for its comfort and great weather resistance.
-We also love the Big Agnes Copper Spur UL2, which is lightweight and spacious, with large vestibules to stash gear in.
+Our favorite two-person backpacking tent is the Big Agnes Copper Spur UL2, which is lightweight and spacious, with large vestibules for stashing gear.

-If you need to house three sleepers (or a dog, or heck, if you just want more room to spread out), our favorite is the [Big Agnes Copper Spur UL3].
+If you need to house three sleepers (or a dog, or heck, if you just want more room to spread out), your best bet is the hefty REI Co-Op Half Dome 3.
+Our favorite lightweight 3-person model is the Big Agnes Copper Spur UL3, though it's a tighter fit than the Half Dome 3.

-Editor's Note: We updated our backpacking tent review on July 25, 2025, to update our lineup.
+Editor's Note: We updated our backpacking tent review on February 2, 2026, to retest some old favorites and include some new models.

 Related: Best Camping Tents